Frequently Asked Questions

 You may purchase food and beverages in the dining room, Nabo, or Einstein’s Bagel Coffee Shop, using cash or points purchased through Aviands’ Food Service.

 Meal Plans are purchased through Residence Life.
 The meal portions of each plan, 15-Plus, 10-Plus, and 5-Plus, are only for use in the dining room.
 The points portion may be used at Nabo or Einstein’s where each food and drink item has a point value.
 The dining room has a set fee for each – breakfast, lunch, and dinner.
+For more information on our meal plans, visit the Residence Life website.

 The dining room and Einstein’s are located in the Christensen Center.
 Nabo is located in the Oren Gateway Center.